 Cespedes’ rehab assignment cut short after setback

-NEW YORK (AP) As if the New York Mets needed any more bad news, now they have no idea when they might get Yoenis Cespedes back.
+NEW YORK (AP) As if the New York Mets needed any more bad news, now Asdrubal Cabrera is ailing and they have no idea when they might get Yoenis Cespedes back.

-Sidelined for nearly a month by a nagging hip injury, the oft-injured slugger had his minor league rehabilitation assignment cut short Sunday following a setback.
+Sidelined for nearly a month by a nagging hip injury, Cespedes had his minor league rehabilitation assignment cut short Sunday following a setback.

-Cespedes, on the disabled list since May 14 because of a strained right hip flexor, hit two doubles Saturday in his second rehab game for Double-A Binghamton but was removed early with tightness in his right quadriceps.
+On the disabled list since May 14 because of a strained right hip flexor, the oft-injured slugger hit two doubles Saturday in his second rehab game for Double-A Binghamton but was removed early with tightness in his right quadriceps.

-”Same thing,” manager Mickey Callaway said Sunday. ”It’s where the quad attaches to the hip.”
+”Same thing,” manager Mickey Callaway said. ”It’s where the quad attaches to the hip.”

+A few hours after Callaway spoke, things only got worse when Cabrera exited Sunday night’s game against the New York Yankees with a tight left hamstring.

+The switch-hitting second baseman stumbled awkwardly out of the batter’s box and grabbed the back of his left leg when he bounced back to the mound to begin the bottom of the first inning.

 Cespedes is headed to the team’s complex in Florida to try again to get healthy.
 The Mets had hoped the left fielder would be back Tuesday night in Atlanta, but now there is no timetable for his return.